bouzouidja/MobilityDB-GCP/README.md

 ### Tasks to do the next time
 Main goals>>>

-- Auto scaling the solution using K8s YAML configuration using metrics..
-CPU utilisation, replicas... >>> Done
-- AUtoscaling, try active database principle for rebalancing shard across the cluster
+- AUtoscaling, try active database principle for rebalancing shard across the cluster>>> confirm connection, confirn deletion of worker when pods is deleted

 - Test the Kubernetes YAML configuration on GCP...
 - GCP ressource initialization (GKE, K8s, nodes)...
 - Meet Zimanyi..